Saj-nicole A. Joni: Career in business

-From 1986 to 1998, Saj-nicole built her career as an executive in several high-tech companies, including a number of years building the commercial side of Microsoft, and as a business strategy consultant, leading the financial services sector of CSC Index.
+From 1986 to 1998, Joni built her career as an executive in several high-tech companies, including a number of years building the commercial side of Microsoft, and as a business strategy consultant, leading the financial services sector of CSC Index as of 1997 as managing director of financial services.

-In 1998, Saj-nicole established her CEO advisory company, Cambridge International Group, Ltd. Saj-nicole advises global CEOs and top leaders in the Fortune 500.
+In 1998, Joni established her CEO advisory company, Cambridge International Group, Ltd. Joni advises global CEOs and top leaders in the Fortune 500.
 She is currently CEO of Cambridge International Group, Ltd.